commial/experiments/windows-defender/ASR/README.md

 Another rule, *Block abuse of in-the-wild exploited vulnerable signed drivers* (GUID `56a863a9-875e-4185-98a7-b882c64b5ce5`) can be found this way.
 This rule seems more production-oriented, but at the time of writing, there is no hit on Google (still, it seems related to [this tweet](https://twitter.com/dwizzzlemsft/status/1267507875619848198?lang=en)).

-Here is a list of other undocumented rule:
+Here is a list of other undocumented rules:

 * *MSFT org test rule* (`1d9fb1e9-5186-49a5-92bd-86a3db551b47`)
 > This is a Test HIPS Rule that exposes rule logic in audit mode to \'X\' population within MSFT org